-Our approach in respect of intercompany balances was underpinned by the testing of controls over the intercompany process to agree balances with fellow Mondi Group companies.
+Our approach in respect of balances with Group undertakings was underpinned by the testing of controls over the intercompany process to agree balances with fellow Mondi Group companies.

-We agreed the intercompany balances to respective counterparties by inspecting the intercompany mismatch report, and assessing evidence obtained related to mismatches identified related to the Company.
-We also substantively tested the classification of the intercompany balances by obtaining and reading loan contracts.
+We agreed the balances with Group undertakings to respective counterparties by inspecting the intercompany mismatch report, and assessing evidence obtained related to mismatches identified related to the Company.
+We also substantively tested the classification of the balances with Group undertakings by obtaining and reading loan contracts.

-We evaluated management's assessment of the recoverability of intercompany debtors and loans receivable from Group undertakings and reviewed an assessment of the ability of other Group companies to repay by comparison to net assets or forecast financial results of the counterparty Based on the procedures performed, we noted no material issues from our work.
+We evaluated management's assessment of the recoverability of debtors and loans receivable from Group undertakings and reviewed an assessment of the ability of other Mondi Group companies to repay by comparison to net assets or forecast financial results of the counterparty.

+Based on the procedures performed, we noted no material issues from our work.